CyVerse-learning-materials/learning-materials-home/docs/ds/gocommands.md

-# Transferring Data with GoCommands and Command Line
+# Transferring Data with :simple-go: GoCommands and Command Line

 GoCommands is a command-line tool developed by CyVerse.
 Unlike iCommands, Gocommands is portable which does not require any installation and runs on any modern OSes, such as MacOS, Linux, and Windows.

 This section will cover the basics of GoCommands.

-**Things to remember about GoCommands:**
+???
+Tip "Things to remember about GoCommands"

-    This is a command line tool, operated in a terminal.
+    * :simple-gnometerminal: This is a command line tool, operated in a terminal.
+    * You must have a [CyVerse account](https://user.cyverse.org){target=_blank} or other iRODS Zone account to authenticate

 ------------------------------------------------------------------------

-## Download GoCommands
+## :material-download: Download :simple-go: GoCommands

 Visit [GoCommands Releases](https://github.com/cyverse/gocommands/releases) webpage.
 Download a package file bundled with `tar.gz` or `zip` for your target system's OS and architecture.